john-itcsolutions/cheirrs/README.md

 Ensure you always boot into the appropriate kernel version for CUDA, by tapping "esc" etc at boot.

+Check the state of success/failure of the above operation with;

+`nvidia-smi`

 We continue by installing Kubeflow to obtain a controller compatible with this Juju/TensorFlow environment:
 ________________________________________________________________